 Everyone needs to use the Person-Centered Thinking® (PCT) skills that underlie planning.
 However, it helps to have at least one person on the team who has the facilitation and organizational skills to get information from the person and his or her closest friends, family and staff.
 Future plans may change with transitions to new supports and/or settings.
 Also, a person’s plan may change as his or her hopes and dreams change.
 A Picture of a Life facilitator can use these opportunities to capture any changes with new learning that has occurred, or help a team decide with the person what his or her preferred options might be prior to making a selection.

 Picture of a Life has been used to:

-Picture of a Life is being used to facilitate the transition of one student in Minnesota back to his home district.
+- Facilitate the transition of a student in Minnesota back to his home district.

-- Consider what is important to a person in context with what is important for them.
+- Consider what is “important to” a person in context with what is “important for” them.

 We are in the exploration stage of implementation, so outcomes have not been formally established or measured yet.

 Contact the Person-Centered Practices in Education Leadership Team (MDE.Person-Centered@state.mn.us).